Program Information: Trinity Services, Inc. - Trinity Services Behavioral Health Department

 Program Description

-Trinity Services, Inc. is a non-profit agency located in the southwest suburbs of Chicago that serves persons with mental illness and intellectual disabilities.
-Trinity was named a Chicago Tribune Top Workplace in 2010.
-The mission of Trinity is to help people flourish and live full and abundant lives.
-Intern's work within an outpatient clinic five days per week, providing services to adults, adolescents, and children.
+Trinity Services, Inc. is a non-profit agency located in the southwest suburbs of Chicago.
+The agency's mission is to help people flourish and live full and abundant lives.
+Interns work within an outpatient clinic five days per week, THe clinic serves adults, adolescents, and children.
+The site offers interns the experience of leading grand rounds attended by master’s and doctoral practicum students.
 Specialized training in the third-wave cognitive behavioral therapy models, including Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Functional Analytic Psychotherapy, is provided at this site.
+Training in the assessment of Autism Spectrum Disorders is also provided.
+In addition, interns may gain experience providing therapy services to persons dually diagnosed with mental illness and developmental disability.

 Internship Training Opportunities